top of page

 Write your wish on the scroll and hang your dragon ball on one of the designated trees in the temple’s garden.

-Nara Oka-dera Temple DragonBall Nara Oka-dera, Temple, Buddha, Pagoda, Oka-dera Temple | The Dragonball Temple | The Sarusawa Blog | Nara Japan Attractions | Amazing Temples in Nara, Dragon Balls
+Nara Oka-dera, Temple, Buddha, Pagoda, Oka-dera Temple, The Dragonball Temple, Asuka, The Sarusawa Blog, Nara Japan, Goma taki, Attractions, Amazing Temples in Nara, Autumn in nara,

-1,200 years ago, the founder of Koyosan, the legendary monk Kūkai came to Oka-dera to study and while here fashioned a giant clay statue of the Nyorin Kannon Bosatsu, the Wish Granting Buddha.
+1,200 years ago, the founder of Koyosan, the legendary monk Kūkai came to Oka-dera to study and while here fashioned a giant clay Buddha statue of the Nyorin Kannon Bosatsu, the Wish Granting Buddha.
+The statue is counted among the Three Great Buddha of Japan and has been designated an Important Cultural Property.

 The Goma Taki Fire Ceremony

-The ritual is performed daily to revitalize the mind and purify the spirit and is considered an important practice of the Shingon sect.
+The ritual is performed to revitalize the mind and purify the spirit and is considered an important practice of the Shingon sect.
 The ritual often draws people who are said to be in a yakudoshi, a year which is considered to be one of bad luck, according to Buddhist teaching.

 Even watching from afar, the whole ceremony is fascinating and quite mesmerizing.
 Even if you haven't put forward your own wooden plate to be burnt, the ritualist movements and chanting of the monk, the smell of the smoke, the crackling sound of the burning wood and the high pitched "tings" of the utensils being used all combine to leave you with a feeling of equal parts exhaustion and rejuvenation.

-Getting There Okadera Station on the Kintetsu Yoshino Line shares the temple’s name but it’s about 3.5km away from Okadera Temple.
+Okadera Station on the Kintetsu Yoshino Line shares the temple’s name but it’s about 3.5km away from Okadera Temple.
 The quickest way there from the Nara Visitor Center and Inn is to take the Kintetsu Line from Kintetsu Nara Station, change to a Kashihara Jingumae bound train at Yamato Saidaiji Station, change trains again at Kashihara Jingumae Station and go to Asuka Station.
 Rent a bicycle from Asuka Rent-a-Cycle (look for a green sign with white kanji characters outside the station, the rent-a-cycle is about 50 meters to the right) and enjoy the ride through the rice paddies to Okadera.

 Alternatively, you can take a bus from Kintetsu Kashiharajingu-mae Station.
 Take the bus bound for Okadera-mae and get off at the Okadera-mae stop.
 From there, it's just a short walk to the main entrance.
 The area around the temple is very picturesque, with lots of old residential buildings and the occasional stylish cafe.